Villanova-AI/villanova_developers/docs/villanova09/docs/getting-started/concepts-overview.md

 </tbody>
 </table>

->Note: The Entando Plugin variable `ingressPath` is defined in the plugin custom resource under the `spec` element and used to expose the plugin within the VillanovaApp domain.
+>Note: The Villanova Plugin variable `ingressPath` is defined in the plugin custom resource under the `spec` element and used to expose the plugin within the VillanovaApp domain.
 See also: [Microservice Specifications](../curate/bundle-details.md#microservices-specifications).

 ### Exposing Microservices in the VillanovaApp Domain
 A microservice under the same domain (ingress) as the VillanovaApp is exposed using the `VillanovaAppPluginLink` custom resource and the corresponding controller.